The following information is provided for reference purposes only and should be used at your own risk!

 Orient valve cover gasket with half-moons to rear and facing down.

-Verify perimeter gasket alignment pins at cyl 1 & 5 on each side of head and 2 at vanos top are fully aligned and inserted.
+Verify perimeter gasket alignment pins at cyl 1 & 5 on each side of head and 2 at Vanos top are fully aligned and inserted.

 Verify gasket rear half-moons straddle and insert onto head.

-Note: If gasket perimeter pins do not fully insert into head and vanos then gasket will not lay flat and will leak oil.
+Note: If gasket perimeter pins do not fully insert into head and Vanos then gasket will not lay flat and will leak oil.

 Note: Valve cover gasket and sparkplug well gaskets are Viton and can be reused.

-Install valve cover on engine head and vanos.
+Install valve cover on engine head and Vanos.

 Lift up rear connectors and cables and insert valve cover under them.